HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The diagram shows "FA" in module "A" calling "FB" in module "B".
 To call "FB", an import stub is added to module "A".
 All routines in "A" will use this stub when calling "FB" in module "B".
 After some housekeeping, the import stub makes an external call using the BLE instruction.
 The target is another stub, the export stub for "B".
 Every procedure that is export from a module needs to have such an export stub code sequence.
 The export stub will perform a local branch and link to the target procedure "FB".
 "FB" will upon return just branch back to the export stub.
 As a last step, the export stub will perform an external branch to the location after the call instruction in "FA".

+// import stub - uses stack frame locations for housekeeping

+// export stub - uses stack frame locations for housekeeping

+// linkage table - info how to get to the external module and procedure

 ### Privilege level changes

-// privilege changes are also considered as external calls, although perhaps local calls
+// privilege changes are also considered as external calls, although perhaps local to a module
 // GATE instruction and external calls

 ### Traps and Interrupt handling